Providing Survivor Perspectives for Change

 But we need a professionally coordinated way to do so.

 Survivor Perspectives Consulting Group is offering a proven, survivor-borne training solution to the Canadian Armed Forces and Veteran Affairs Canada leadership, with a view to providing a unique perspective on what Survivor Perspectives Consulting Group Survivors, both serving and retired, need in this time of crisis.
+In being able to provide this help, we are also empowered and comforted that maybe, with a collaborative effort, our pain was not in vain.

 WHO IS AN MST SURVIVOR?